The Ultimate Guide to RV Camping in Hawaii

 Wildlife Encounters and Precautions

 Hawaii is a relatively wild place.
-This is great in many ways, but it also means you do have to take steps to ensure you are safe, especially while out exploring natural areas such as rainforests and beaches.
+This is great in many ways, but it also means you have to take steps to ensure you are safe, especially while exploring natural areas such as rainforests and beaches.

-Always watch your step to avoid stepping on snakes, jellyfish, and other small creatures, avoid reaching into enclosed dark spaces where bugs might lurk, and get out of the water if a shark is spotted nearby.
+Always watch your step to avoid stepping on jellyfish, and other small creatures, avoid reaching into enclosed dark spaces where bugs might lurk, and get out of the water if a shark is spotted nearby.
 Of course, you should never approach or feed any wild animal, and always give them plenty of space.

 Related